fullstackclouddeveloper/pure-java-spring-boot-demo/MiniJPAHibernate-README.md

 ### Lazy Loading

-Relationships marked as `LAZY` create proxy objects:
+Relationships marked as `LAZY` create wrapper objects:
-- Proxy looks like the real object
-- Database query deferred until first access
+- Wrapper defers database query until first access
 - Allows loading only what you need
+- In real Hibernate, uses bytecode manipulation to create actual subclasses

+**Note**: This demo uses a simple wrapper class.
+Real Hibernate uses libraries like Javassist or ByteBuddy to create actual proxy subclasses of your entities at runtime, which is more transparent but requires bytecode manipulation.

 **Beware**: Accessing lazy relationships outside a transaction causes `LazyInitializationException`!